-Endoscopic Discectomy is the least invasive procedure that we know of that relieves pain from a herniated disc and low back pain.
-The procedure is performed as an outpatient surgical procedure to remove herniated disc material.
-The term minimally invasive spine surgery (MIS) evolved due to long post-operative recovery, high infection rates and morbidity involved with open surgery.
+Endoscopic Discectomy is the least invasive spine procedure, that we know of, that relieves pain from a herniated disc and low back pain.
+The procedure is performed as an outpatient surgical spine procedure to remove herniated disc material.
+The term minimally invasive spine surgery (MIS) evolved due to long post-operative recovery, high infection rates and morbidity involved with open spinal surgery.
 Although MIS has decreased some of these problems associated with open surgery, MIS still disrupts spinal mobility and has long recovery and out of work times.

 Endoscopic Discectomy is different from open or MIS lumbar microdiscectomy, because there is no traumatic back muscle dissection, no bone removal, or large skin incision.
-The risk of complications from scarring, blood loss, infection, and anesthesia that may occur with MIS or conventional surgery are drastically reduced or eliminated with this procedure.
-Endoscopic discectomy procedure was invented to be an effective treatment for herniated discs while avoiding these risks.
+The risk of complications from scarring, blood loss, infection, and anesthesia that may occur with MIS or conventional surgery are drastically reduced or eliminated with this endoscopic disc surgery.
+Endoscopic discectomy procedure was invented to be an effective treatment for herniated discs while avoiding as many risks as possible.

-The advantage of lateral access to the spine with an endoscopic spine procedure, is that is uses a less than ½ inch incision.
-This in turn, spares the large muscles of your back, resulting in less recovery time.
+he major advantage of lateral access to the spine with an endoscopic spine procedure is that is uses a less than ½ inch incision.
+This, in turn, spares the large muscles of your back, resulting in less recovery time.

-- Utilizes an HD camera coupled to an endoscope which provides the physician a superior view to that of traditional surgical techniques
+- Utilizes an HD camera coupled to an endoscope which provides the spine doctor a superior view to that of traditional surgical techniques

 - No spinal fusion is necessary thus preserving the spinal column and the disc